Cloufield/GWASTutorial/02_Linux_basics/README.md

 |Ease of operation|Easier|DIFFICULT|
 |Flexibility|MORE flexible|LESS flexible|

+!!! tip
     The reason why we want to use CUI for large-scale data analysis is that CUI is better in term of precision, memory usage and processing speed.

 ## Overview of the basic commands in Linux